-The body dimensions measured during the study were analyzed for mean, standard deviation, range and percentile values male and female agricultural workers.
+The body dimensions measured during the study were

+analyzed for mean, standard deviation, range and percentile values of male and female agricultural workers.
 The mean and standard deviation values for male and female workers suggest that there exists a remarkable difference in anthropometric dimensions of male and female agricultural workers of Meghalaya (Table 3).
 Analysis of data shows that the mean weight and stature of female agricultural workers (47.7 kg and 150.8 cm) is significantly lower than their male counterparts (53.7 kg and 161.4 cm).
-The mean weight and stature of female workers was found to be 89.8% and 93.1% of weight and stature of male agricultural workers.
-The stature is an important dimension due to its relevancy in determining several other body dimensions.
-However, the 5th and 95th percentile values of stature for male agricultural workers are found to be 151.6 and 170.5 cm, respectively which suggest the fact that any design parameter should not exceed the range making it cumbersome for the user.
+The mean weight and stature of female were found to be 89.8% and 93.1% in comparison with male workers.
+The stature is an important dimension for its relevancy in determining several other body dimensions.
+However, the 5th and 95th percentile values of stature for male agricultural workers are found to be 151.6 and 170.5 cm, which suggest that the design parameter should not exceed the range making it cumbersome for the user.